domiwei/merpay/answer.md

 specific replica, it first check if this replica is still connected or not by the **cache state** so as to avoid redundant tries for any disconnected replica.
-Besides, if any query for a connected replica gets failure, it sends a signal via go-channel to notify **state checker** to ping the replica and change state of connection.
+Besides, if any query for a connected replica gets failure, it sends a signal via go-channel to notify **state checker** to ping the replica and change state of connection if it cannot be reached.

-Hance, the overall logic is:
+Hence, the overall logic is:
 ```
 number = random choose any index in [0, numReplica)
 for index from number to number+numReplica:
 	actualIndex = index%numReplica
 	if replica indexed by actuallyIndex is alive:
 		err = query for it
 		if err:
 			notify checker to check replica of actualIndex
 ```

 - Defer to QueryRow